MailTape/MailTape-v1/_posts/2014-05-18-Jesper-Ryom.md

 # A electronic tinkerer with real performer chops

-I had the chance to discover Jesper Ryom through one of our previous guest Fort Rouge.
+I had the chance to discover Jesper Ryom through one of our previous guest [Port Rouge](http://mailta.pe/132/Port-Rouge/).
 Immediatly after my very first listen, I got hypnotised.
 What I really like in his music is its progressive and changing special touch.
 His debut EP is simply amazing.
 I highly recommand its purchase on [iTunes](https://itunes.apple.com/album/syvsover-ep/id645445493 "buy now!").

 # His morning selection